 Genesis Microchip (Delaware) Inc. v.
 Media Reality Technologies, Inc., et al. – (N.D.
 Cal.)
 Represented plaintiff, Genesis Microchip, in case involving display controller chips.
 Obtained summary judgment of infringement.

-Section 337 Proceedings
+International Trade Commission, Section 337 Proceedings

 Certain Electronic Devices Having Placeshifting or Display Replication Functionality and Products Containing Same (USITC 337-TA-878) – Represented Complainant Sling Media, Inc. seeking exclusion of placeshifting devices imported by Belkin International, Monsoon Multimedia, and C2 Microsystems.